-Pincer grasp is a great skill to work on with your toddler!
-Not only does it help with proper hand grasp for handwriting skills later on, it is helping to strengthen all those little hand and finger muscles your child needs for all kinds of activities!
-So today I have 2 easy pincer grasp fine motor activities for toddlers to share with you!
+The pincer grasp is a great skill to work on with your toddler!
+Not only does it help with proper hand grasp for handwriting skills, later on, but it is also helping to strengthen all those little hand and finger muscles your child needs for all kinds of activities.
+So today I have 2 easy pincer grasp fine motor activities for toddlers to share with you.

 Items Needed for Easy Pincer Grasp Fine Motor Activities for Toddlers

 - Wooden task bin (I got mine from the $1 isle at Target)